Mahmud of Ghazni: The Wazir or Grand Vizier

 Mahmud appointed all his ministers himself without advising his diwan, though occasionally he had to, as his religion dictated that Muslims should consult each other on all issues.
 Most of the time he was suspicious of his ministers, particularly of the wazir, and the following words are widely believed to be his: "wazirs are the enemies of kings..."

 Mahmud had three Wazirs.
 In 995 AD, former Samanid nobleman Abu'l-'Abbas Fadl b.
 Ahmad, became the first Wazir of Mahmud.
 In 1013 AD, he was charged with extortion and imprisoned.
 He died the same year.
-He was succeeded by Mahmud Ghaznavi's foster brother Shamsu'l Kufat Abu'l Qasim Ahmad bin Hasan al Maimandi in 1014 AD.
+He was succeeded by Mahmud's foster brother Shamsu'l Kufat Abu'l Qasim Ahmad bin Hasan al Maimandi in 1014 AD.
 In 1025 AD he was dismissed and sent to fort of Kalanjar.
 After the Sultan's death he was reappointed by Mas'ud I. Ahmad was succeeded by Abū ‘Alī Hasan bin Muhammad bin ‘Abbās.
 In 1023 AD he went to Hajj.
 The Fatimid ruler Al Zahir honoured him with a Khil’at (robe of honour) which offended Abbasid Caliph Al-Qadir.
 Sultan Mahmud sent the Khi’lat to Baghdad to be burnt.
 During the time of his service he often insulted Masud.
 After Masud became Sultan he was charged of being a Qaramatian and put to death in 1031 AD.

 Military Department

 Ghaznavid fortress of Lashkari Bazar in Lashkargah, ancient Bost, southern Afghanistan founded by Mahmud.

 The head of the Dīwān-i-‘Ard or the military department was known as Ārid or Şahib-i-Dīwān-i-'Ard.
-The Arid's duty is to maintain the welfare of soldiers and efficiency as well as to maintain the collection of war booty.
+The Arid's duty was to maintain the welfare of soldiers and efficiency as well as to maintain the collection of war booty.
 Every year he reviewed the entire Ghaznavid army which marched before him in the plains of Shabahar, Ghazni.
-The assistant of Ārid's was called Naib-i-‘Ard.
+The assistant of Ārid was called Naib-i-‘Ard.
 The Ārid kept the records of fallen soldiers from illness, retirement and war.
 During war times the Arid was the Quarter Master General of the army.

 The army consisted of cavalry, infantry, elite body guards and elephants.
 The core of the army was slave soldiers.
 The bodyguards of the Sultan consisted chiefly of slaves under direct order of Sultan.
 Their banner had the distinctive device of a lion and spears.
 Mahmud's army employed Hindus as elephant drivers and their commander was called Muqaddam-i-Pil-bānān.
 The elephants, too, were under the direct control of the Sultan.
 During Mas'ud's reign the commander of the army in India was shifted to a Hindu ghulam (slave) named Tilak.